evogelsa/dcs-real-weather/cmd/realweather/README.md

         * This defines the maximum direction the wind will come from in degrees.
         If the wind is coming from a direction greater than this, it will be clamped to the defined value.
+      * `options.weather.wind.scale-factor`: number
+        * This is a multiplier for wind and gust speeds.
+For example, 1.0 will result in wind speeds equal to the METAR, and 2.0 will result in double the METAR speeds.
+Wind maximum and minimum will still apply after the factor.
       * `options.weather.wind.stability`: number
         * This is an advanced configuration option to set the simulated atmospheric stability for Real Weather.
 This value is used when